Miller-Inc/Star-Wars-Card-Game/README.md

 ### Simulation Mode
 This mode is where the player can setup their roster and their opponents' rosters and scale the difficulty of the computer(s).

+## Legal and Monetary Policies
+This project is open sourced and aims to always be free for everyone.
+Copies if this project should include a reference to this main project as this project also should include references to any other resources that were used in the the game and its development.

 ## Contributing
 To contribute to the the main branch of thos project, it would need to work with the current functionality of the rest of the project.
 It would also be ideal for the additions to be thoroughly tested for bugs.